-Take Control of Screen Sharing in Leopard (Glenn Fleishman).
-Figure out which type of screen sharing to use when and how to get the most out of Leopard Screen Sharing feature. \$10
+Take Control of Screen Sharing in Snow Leopard (Glenn Fleishman).
+Figure out which type of screen sharing to use when and how to get the most out of screen sharing. \$10

 Take Control of the Mac Command Line with Terminal (Joe Kissell) Release your inner geek and learn to harness the power of the Unix underpinnings to Mac OS X! \$10